skbinfo/smAMPsTK/README.md

 [Note: GPSR will be used from util directory]

 # Usage
-First change the path of input file, MiPepid, InterProScan, and output folder in the provided config.ini file
+First change the path of input file, MiPepid, InterProScan, and output folder in the provided `config.ini` file

+Once config file is set according to the user's path;

+For AMPs prediction from smORFs:

+<code>python3 smAMPs.py config.ini -th 0 </code>

+For domain search `-domain` argument is needed to be provided, like this:

+<code>python3 smAMPs.py config.ini -th 0 -domain </code>